 “I can do many things that you are not aware of.
-But fair not.
+But fear not.
 It is a touchy and mana-intensive procedure, so performing it is not easily done.”
 The Chancellor sighed, implying that he wouldn’t have had a chance to do it without others noticing.
 “At least, I can block some of her more recent memories.
 They are likely the cause for her state of belligerence.”

 Oswald nodded.
 “Very well.
 Do what you must.
 I look forward to the results.”